 Secondly, it is certain that if discipline is not applied monthly around carrier performance obligations, including monthly optimization and invoice validation, companies will pay more to their carriers than required.
 Significant knowledge of carrier rate plans and the latest plan offerings, along with technology to consistently execute optimization algorithms is necessary to maintain a monthly invoice level that doesn’t make undeserved contributions to your mobile vendors’ profits.

-Companies that use informal and non-structured workflow procedures for ordering devices, accessories and plan features are not just suffering from costly operational processes but they are opening unintended doors to abuse and even fraud.
+Companies that use informal and non-structured workflow procedures for ordering devices, accessories, and plan features are not just suffering from costly operational processes but they are opening unintended doors to abuse and even fraud.
 The best practice in the provisioning space is to have a workflow engine that ensures employees are only ordering sanctioned devices and features with the appropriate management approvals.
-A provisioning solution must be able to identify upgrade eligibility, enable the reuse of zero use service lines, as well as provide end users the ability to set on and off date parameters for international features needed when traveling.
+A provisioning solution must be able to identify upgrade eligibility, enable the reuse of zero use service lines, as well as provide end-users the ability to set on and off date parameters for international features needed when traveling.

 Accurate cost allocation of mobile costs requires up-to-date knowledge of which individual or organization owns each billing mobile device, including correct cost center coding.
-Due to the transitory nature of a today’s mobile devices, keeping track of an organization’s mobile inventory can present tremendous challenges when tracking employee mobile ownership and evaluating the need for termination of zero use devices.
+Due to the transitory nature of today’s mobile devices, keeping track of an organization’s mobile inventory can present tremendous challenges when tracking employee mobile ownership and evaluating the need for the termination of zero use devices.
 Because organizations are experiencing constant employee movement including adding and terminating employees as well as employee job reassignments, the lack of adequate automation and integration of systems makes effective tracking of mobile assets assigned by employee and cost center a constant challenge.
 This task can only be accomplished with an effective process for integrating HR information with monthly invoices along with accurate records regarding each employee’s current asset.